vanjara/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 37: March 8, 2018, Monday Completed
+**Today's Progress**: Udacity FSND project, successful integrating Google and FB authentication!!, viewing some System Design youtube videos and spent some time reading up on Python Meta Functions  - still don't understand them :(

+**Thoughts**: Also read about redis and unit testing and how to write unit tests for Python code (need to learn and understand more)

+### Day 36: March 7, 2018, Monday Completed
+**Today's Progress**:Udacity FSND project, working on adding users and Google and FB authentication.
+Also listened to Ep.
+4 of #Basecs season 2.

+**Thoughts**: Used the sample exercise code for authentication but need to make it work.

 ### Day 35: March 6, 2018, Monday Completed
 **Today's Progress**: Udacity Android Lesson 7 #growwithgoogle Android scholarship work.